StaticQuasar931/Statics-gta/README.md

 # Neon Grandline · StaticQuasar931 Edition

-Neon Grandline is a browser-first, custom-rendered tribute to blockbuster open-world sandboxes.
-It runs entirely in vanilla HTML, CSS, and JavaScript—no build step, no external engines.
-A bespoke software renderer draws the city, vehicles, and characters on a single `<canvas>` element so everything works the moment you drop the repo on GitHub Pages.
+Neon Grandline is a browser-first, top-down crime sandbox inspired by blockbuster open-world series.
+Every system—world generation, rendering, AI, economy, UI—is hand-written in vanilla HTML/CSS/JS so the experience launches instantly on GitHub Pages with zero build tooling or external engines.

 ## Highlights

-- **Hand-written 3D renderer** – A Canvas2D-based pipeline projects meshes, shades faces, and draws neon-lit skyscrapers, vehicles, and pedestrians with day/night aware lighting.
-- **Neon district layout** – Waterfront boardwalk, arterial roads, plazas, trees, and shop beacons carve the city into themed districts with varied palettes.
-- **Working city sandbox** – Walk, sprint, hijack cars, fire weapons, collect loot, trigger missions, visit shops, and watch wanted levels climb as Metro Patrol deploys cruisers.
-- **Crime telemetry** – Every gunshot, collision, or theft is logged with severity and wanted gain so you always know why the stars are flashing.
+- **Custom neon renderer** – A performant Canvas2D pipeline paints the city with depth-sorted building caps, emissive roads, weather-aware skies, and crisp SVG sprites for every character, vehicle, and loot drop.
+- **Playable sandbox loop** – Walk, sprint, aim, fire, loot, jack cars, bank scores, accept missions, and trigger escalating Metro responses.
+Crimes are bucketed logically so stray shots can’t catapult you to five stars.
+- **Upgraded assets** – All buildings, vehicles, weapons, UI panels, and character portraits ship as bespoke SVG illustrations—no emoji placeholders, no broken links.
+Missing textures gracefully fall back to a neon procedural tile.
+- **Police + economy tuning** – Wanted points cap per crime type, decay when you lay low, and spawn police/swat units appropriately.
+Garages sell upgradeable cars, banks support deposits or risky heists, and every casualty can drop cash.
-- **Responsive UX** – A cinematic lobby starring StaticQuasar931, animated loader, branded HUD, toast notifications, and modal-driven settings all tuned for multiple desktop resolutions.
+- **Quality-of-life UX** – A StaticQuasar931-branded lobby, animated loader with live progress, responsive HUD, ESC-powered pause/settings overlay, toasts, and mission prompts keep the action readable across the requested desktop resolutions.
-- **Zero external dependencies** – Every asset (buildings, vehicles, characters, UI) is bundled as SVG; the game boots instantly without CDN calls or WebGL extensions.

 ## Quick start

-1. Serve the folder (e.g. `python -m http.server 8000`).
+1. Serve the project (for example, `python -m http.server 8000`).
 2. Open `http://localhost:8000` in Chrome, Firefox, Safari, or Edge.
-3. Click **Launch City**—the loader will fade out and drop you into Neon Grandline.
+3. Click **Launch City**.
+Assets preload, the loader tracks progress, and the simulation fades in automatically.
-4. Use the lobby **Settings** button at any time to apply performance, balanced, or cinematic simulation profiles.
+4. Use **Settings** (from the lobby or pause overlay) to toggle Performance, Balanced, or Cinematic density/fidelity profiles.

 ## Controls